What Is PWA and Should You Build It in 2022?

 When Google first announced the introduction of progressive web applications in 2015, it sounded like PWAs would soon become the hottest tech trend and might even replace mobile apps.
 And while PWAs are still here, they did not really bring any major transformation to the world of mobile applications throughout all these years.

 Yes, many big names such as Starbucks and Pinterest, switched to PWAs to deliver a better user experience.
 But should you really build a PWA in the upcoming 2022?
-In this article, we look at the state of progressive web applications in 2021 and consider the possible shifts in this state for the future.
+In this article, we look at the state of progressive web applications in 2021, the main PWA trends 2022, and consider the possible shifts in this state for the future.

 What is a PWA exactly?

 A progressive web application is an application that is delivered through the web but brings a native-like experience to users.
 An idea behind PWA is simple: to create a cross-platform solution that would work in both online and offline modes and provide a seamless user experience.